google-deepmind/mujoco/doc/APIreference/functions_override.rst

 .. _mj_jac:

-This function computes an "end-effector" Jacobian, which is unrelated to the constraint Jacobian above.
-Any MuJoCo body can be treated as end-effector, and the point for which the Jacobian is computed can be anywhere in space (it is treated as attached to the body).
-The Jacobian has translational (jacp) and rotational (jacr) components.
-Passing NULL for either pointer will skip part of the computation.
+This function computes an end-effector kinematic Jacobian, describing the local linear relationship between the degrees-of-freedom and a given point.
+Given a body specified by its integer id (``body``) and a 3D point in the world frame (``point``) treated as attached to the body, the Jacobian has both translational (``jacp``) and rotational (``jacr``) components.
+Passing ``NULL`` for either pointer will skip that part of the computation.
 Each component is a 3-by-nv matrix.
-Each row of this matrix is the gradient of the corresponding 3D coordinate of the specified point with respect to the degrees of freedom.
-The ability to compute end-effector Jacobians analytically is one of the advantages of working in minimal coordinates - so use it!
+Each row of this matrix is the gradient of the corresponding coordinate of the specified point with respect to the degrees-of-freedom.
+The ability to compute end-effector Jacobians efficiently and analytically is one of the advantages of working in minimal coordinates.

 .. _mj_jacBody: